The beaches of Sierra Leone are each unique, from the colour of the sand to the quality of the waves – discover the perfect one for you.Read more...

 Gola - A view from our expert author

-Among one of the last pristine rainforests in Africa, this jungle is home to more than 333 bird species.
+Among one of the last pristine rainforests in West Africa, this jungle is home to more than 333 bird species.

 Parliament’s 2011 legislation that created the 71,000ha Gola Rainforest National Park came as a relief to conservation groups that had for years been calling for action to try to safeguard Sierra Leone’s last truly untouched patch of tropical evergreen rainforest.

 Ravaged by rebel groups during the war, logged extensively between the 1960s and mid 1980s, and exploited in pursuit of the lucrative and well-established bushmeat trade with Liberia, the forest has finally earned the protected status that it has so long and so sorely needed.
 Among the last pristine rainforest in West Africa, the forest was given a clean bill of health during a 2008 flyover by wildlife-lovers, when a helicopter set off from British ship HMS Endurance, which was surveying the state of conservation along the coast.
 This is a boon for a country with fast-disappearing forests.
 Once upon a time, up to 70% of Sierra Leone was covered in forest; at the time of independence in 1961, it was 40%, while today only 5% of this original cover remains.
 A further 33% of the country is covered in secondary growth forests, and 11% of the total land area is now under some form of protection.

 Across its 750km², Gola has one of the most diverse wildlife populations in the country.
 The most recent surveys available show the presence of 50 mammal species, 2,000 different plants – including 77 orchids – and a staggering 333 species of birds.